Pulisic travels with Chelsea Champions League squad as USMNT star steps up recovery from ankle injury

 The American has seen just 82 minutes of Premier League football this season, with his only other outing at club level coming in a UEFA Super Cup clash with Villarreal.

-Chelsea had initially hoped that an exciting talent would sit out just three games for them before coming back into contention.
+Chelsea had initially hoped that an exciting talent would sit out just three games before coming back into contention.

 He has, however, missed 14 fixtures since the opening weekend of the 2021-22 campaign.